Bearded lady

 Annie Jones toured with P.T.
 Barnum's circus in the 19th century.

-A bearded lady (or bearded woman) is a woman with a naturally occurring beard normally due to the condition known as hirsutism or hypertrichosis.
+A bearded lady (or bearded woman) is a woman with a naturally occurring beard, normally due to a condition such as hirsutism or hypertrichosis.
 Hypertrichosis causes people of either sex to develop excess hair over their entire body (including the face), while hirsutism is restricted to females and only causes excessive hair growth in the nine body areas mentioned by Ferriman and Gallwey.

 Background

 A relatively small number of women are able to grow enough facial hair to have a distinct beard.
 The condition is called hirsutism.
 It is usually the result of polycystic ovary syndrome which causes excess testosterone, thus (to a greater or lesser extent) results in male pattern hair growth, among other symptoms.
 In some cases, female beard growth is the result of a hormonal imbalance (usually androgen excess), or a rare genetic disorder known as hypertrichosis.
 In some cases, a woman's ability to grow a beard can be due to hereditary reasons without anything medically being wrong.

 There are numerous references to bearded women throughout the centuries, and William Shakespeare also mentioned them in Macbeth: